AdzKalnain/Geo-Mapping-System-using-QGIS/README.md

 2. Download and copy the project into the htdoc folder located in the xampp folder.
 3. Run xampp, and click the or run apache and MySQL.
 4. Open any web-browser and run the project index file.

+## Features
+1. Search and locate specific grave.
+2. Accomodate cemetery related services.
+3. Identify graves by the number of deceased buried in a single grave (It's common in Muslim to share a single grave with relatives).